Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 ```

-Alternatively, if you do not know how many times you might need to run a loop, using a ***while*** loop may be useful, as it will continue the loop until the boolean (logical) specified in the first line evaluates to `false`.
+Alternatively, if you do not know how many times you might need to run a loop, using a ***while*** loop may be useful, as it will continue the loop until the Boolean (logical) specified in the first line evaluates to `false`.
 An example would be looping over all of the files in your directory to perform a specific task. e.g.
 ```bash
 ls *.fastq.gz | while read x; do
  # tell me what the shell is doing